Holidays

 26. Slow Cooker Stuffing

 For a truly easy Thanksgiving side that allows you to ‘set it and forget it,’ try making stuffing in the slow cooker.
-You can use the traditional stuffing ingredients (stock of your choice, bread crumbs, celery and onions) to the slow cooker and prepare it in advance so that there is one less thing for you to worry about on the big day.
+You can use the traditional stuffing ingredients (stock of your choice, bread crumbs, celery and onions) in the slow cooker and prepare it in advance so that there is one less thing for you to worry about on the big day.

 27. Baked Potatoes